WEBdeBS/nodejsconf2023/src/includes/cfp.md

 Call for Paper
 ==============

 We can't wait to receive your Nodejs speech proposal with real use cases, applications, common pitfalls or best practices.
-Come back in the next days, **CFP** will open soon...

 <!---